laravel/forge-docs/1.0/accounts/your-account.md

 Deleting your account will cancel your subscription and delete all of your account's data. **Your data, including billing information, will not be recoverable**; however, your servers will not be deleted from your connected server providers.
 :::

-### Sharing You Account's Servers With Other Users
+### Sharing Your Account's Servers With Other Users

 If you need to allow other users to help manage the servers in your Forge account, you can create a <a href="https://forge.laravel.com/docs/1.0/accounts/circles.html">Circle</a>.